Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Grabbing some fresh produce on the way to a beach picnic

 On your way to Carlsbad Village, stop by a produce stand that overlooks a hillside view of the ocean up ahead.
-For those looking for off-the-beaten-path things to do in Carlsbad, the Skyline Farm Stand should be on your list.
+Skyline Farm Stand should be high on the list for those looking for off-the-beaten-path activities.

 Museums and Culture